Home > Analyses > Financial Services > Citigroup Inc.

 Score analysis

-The following radar chart presents an overview of Citigroup Inc.’s key financial scores for a comprehensive performance assessment:
+The following radar chart summarizes Citigroup Inc.’s key financial metric scores for investor evaluation:

 Analysis of the company’s bankruptcy risk